“2025, World Cancer Day”

 MTCC advocates that Cancer is not only a medical issue but requires the involvement of the largest number of stakeholders, including non-doctor health officers, administrators, schools, patients’ advocacy groups, and survivors ( see Past Activities).

-March 2022: Our young Member, Dr. Valentina Iacobelli, corresponds from Africa where she is participating in a humanitarian mission aimed at decreasing the occurrence of advanced gynecologic malignancies
+March 2022: Our young Member, Dr. Valentina Iacobelli, writes from Africa, where she is participating in a humanitarian mission aimed at decreasing the occurrence of advanced gynecologic malignancies